WalrusNetwork/markdown-content/guides/FAQs/5. I found a bug! How should I report it?/en.md

 There are two kinds of bugs in this world: bugs that aren’t too serious, and bugs that could cause us real harm if revealed to the public or if in the wrong hands.

-If you believe you’ve found a harmful, dangerous bug (be careful, some of them sting), please reach out to a staff member in private, or email us at [support@walrus.network](mailto:support@walrus.network).
+If you believe you’ve found a harmful, dangerous bug (be careful, some of them sting), please reach out to a staff member in private, or email us at [support@walrus.gg](mailto:support@walrus.gg).

 If the bug isn’t too nasty (some bugs are even cute – I’m a big ladybug person), then you’re welcome to document it on our Discord ticket support system: